Guilleandmont/JS-Cronometer/README.md

 Many.
 Amongs them:

 <li> The most glaring is that there is no way to stop!
 Will work on this later.
+SOLVED
 <li> The variables are constantly juggled between being strings and numbers.
 This can be made more elegant.
 The variables must be strings so we can display single digits in a correct way (for example, 01:02:03).
+SOLVED
 <li> Too many ifs.
-There should be no problem since this is just a small chronometer, but for bigger applications loops and ifs should be minimized!
+There should be no problem since this is just a small chronometer, but for bigger applications loops and ifs should be minimized! sort of SOLVED